emma0925/LLM_Explainer/README.md

 ### Features
 **Ask Questions**: Participants can ask the LLM questions about the dataset to gain insights and clarifications.<br>
 **Generate Plots**: The interface allows users to generate visualizations of the dataset, helping to contextualize and better understand the data.

+## Authors
+This web interface was fully created and is maintained by Jian Yun Zhuang.
+The project is ongoing and led by Jessica Bo, under the supervision of Professor Ashton Anderson at the University of Toronto.